JaisonBrooks/DotCrusher/README.md

 - Dots should vary randomly in size from 10px in diameter to 100px in diameter.
 - A dot's value is inversely proportional to its size, with the smallest dots worth 10 points, and the largest dots worth 1 point.
 - When a player touches or clicks a dot, the dot should disappear from the box, and the score should be increased based on the dot's value.

-You can view your running application by clicking the "Show" link in the upper left-hand corner of the page.

-## Creating and Using Assets

-To create a new asset, click on the "assets" directory in the front-end section; drag the file from you computer to the browser window.

-To use an asset, click on the "assets" directory in the front-end section; then, click the "Copy URL" button to get the asset's URL.

 ## Running the project locally